 Hiking Distance: 3 miles

-The second tallest mountain in Georgia, Rabun Bald soars above the Appalachian range with spectacular views that are accessed by some of the best hiking in north Georgia.
+The second tallest mountain in the state (after Brasstown Bald), Rabun Bald offers spectacular views that are accessed by some of the best hiking in Northeast Georgia.

 Continuing along a trail filled in warmer months with vibrant rhododendron, ferns, and eye-catching wildflowers, the trail passes a small campsite, eventually reaching the Rabun Bald summit.

 There’s an observation platform where you can stop to take in the 360º views that span all the way into North Carolina’s wilderness.
-If you turn to the southeast, you’ll spot Black Rock Mountain; to the northwest you’ll see Standing Indian Mountain.
+To the southeast, you’ll spot Black Rock Mountain; to the northwest, you’ll see Standing Indian Mountain.

 When you’re ready to head back, the hike reverses on its outbound route, ultimately reconnecting with the Bartram Trail.